Start: The trailhead off San Juan County Road 253.

 Nearest town: Blanding.

 Fees and permits: Day-use permits cost $2.00 per person per trip.
 Overnight permits are $8.00 or $5.00 (depending on season) and are available on a first-come, first-served basis at the Kane Gulch Ranger Station between 8:00 A.M. and noon.
-Advance reservations are available during peak seasons.
+You can also obtain a pass in advance at recreation.gov.

 Maps: USGS Snowflat Spring Cave, South Long Point, and Bluff NW quads; National Geographic Trails Illustrated Grand Gulch Plateau Map; Southeastern Utah Multipurpose Map.